hcmarque/migration/README.md

 On the AD Connect:
-Install the AD COnnect (azure active director download) Must to have the .NET FRamework 4.5.1 or later and Power Shell 3.0  (PSVersionTable)
+Install the AD COnnect (azure active director download) Must to have the .NET FRamework 4.5.1 or later and Power Shell 3.0  (PSVersionTable) Add Custom Domain name (contosomortage18.com)
+App Service Certificate to select your plan
+Active Director Domains and Trust (On the WInd Server) and use the Alternative UPN sufixes) Make Primary on Custom domain;
+check that *Manipulate the default domain; - from Sergio* Run the syncronization; (azure credentials and local credentials) - select the specify custom sync groups